katreinhart/askify-frontend/README.md

 - [ ] Enable multiple answers for individual questions
 - [ ] Inject archived questions from previous classrooms based on the curriculum being taught

+## Update 2/18 Kat Reinhart
+- Adding tests with goal of 100% coverage.